Fight for the Franklin

 In a snapshot

 In 1982 protesters and environmental activists led a campaign to stop the damming of the Franklin River in Tasmania.
 This action saved a key wilderness area and raised awareness of environmental issues.
-The political success of the environmental groups involved eventually led to the formation of the Greens, now Australia’s third most popular political party.
+The political success of the environmental groups involved eventually led to the formation of the Green as a political party at the Federal level.

 1. What happened to Lake Pedder, and why was this important before the Franklin Dam protest?